Guitarricadelafuente

-Álvaro Lafuente Calvo (born 27 August 1997), known professionally as Guitarricadelafuente, is a Spanish singer-songwriter and guitarist based in Barcelona.
-He began sharing cover versions of songs on social media platforms such as Instagram in 2017.
+Álvaro Lafuente Calvo (born 27 August 1997), known professionally as Guitarricadelafuente, is a Spanish singer-songwriter, guitarist and actor based in Barcelona.
+He began sharing cover versions of songs on Instagram in 2017.
 His style, which blends elements of indie folk, rumba, and flamenco, gradually attracted an audience.

 In April 2018, Lafuente released his first original composition, "Conticinio", recorded at home with a PlayStation microphone.
-He subsequently published additional original material and embarked on a small tour in several Spanish cities.
-In June 2019, he collaborated with Operación Triunfo contestant Natalia Lacunza on her debut single, "Nana Triste", which reached number four on the Spanish singles chart.
+He reached a broader audience after collaborating with Operación Triunfo contestant Natalia Lacunza on her debut single, "Nana Triste", which reached number four on the Spanish singles chart.
 Following this success, he continued to issue singles independently.

+The singer later signed with Sony Music, and released two albums: La Cantera (2022) and Spanish Leather (2025).
+Lafuente made his acting debut in 2026, starring in the Cannes Film Festival-winning film La bola negra, directed by Javier Calvo and Javier Ambrossi.

 Biography

 Álvaro Lafuente Calvo was born on 27 August 1997 in Benicàssim, a small tourist-orientated village in the coast of the province of Castellón.
 During his teenage years, he spent a lot of time in Las Cuevas de Cañart, a 70-inhabitant rural town in the hills of the Sierra de Albarracín, where his grandmother lives.
 He received his first acoustic guitar on his fifteenth birthday and taught himself how to play.
 In 2017 he started posting covers of different Spanish-language songs on his social media profiles.
 That same year he started composing original songs with "El Conticinio" being the first one to be released on streaming platforms.
 He was contacted by the team of television talent competition La Voz through his Instagram messages to audition for the contest although he was never selected after accepting the opportunity.
 He also tried to participate in series nine of talent show Operación Triunfo which came back to television after a six-year hiatus.
 The singer is now based in Barcelona.